cprewit/bits/README.md

 })
 ```

-Then anytime the server sends the event with data the function will fire.
+Then any time the server sends the event with data the function will fire.

 ``` javascript
 this._messageCenter.sendEvent('myEvent', {scopes: null}, 'Nic');
 ```

-The output from this will be "The server said Hello Nic";
+The output from this will be "The server said Hello Nic"

-Note: There are very few instances when you will have to directly access the message center normally you should use helper constructs or modules like settings, or crud;
+Note: There are very few instances when you will have to directly access the message center.
+Normally you should use helper constructs or modules like Settings, or crud.

 ## Server Side